 Key Standards

-Defibrillators - The District may maintain an automatic external defibrillator (AED) in designated locations throughout the District.
+Defibrillators - The District may maintain an automated external defibrillator (AED) in designated locations throughout the District.
 An AED shall be used in emergency situations warranting its use in accordance with guidelines established by the provider.
 Expected users documented as having completed required training shall be authorized to use a defibrillator.

 The District shall notify the local emergency medical services system and the local emergency communications or vehicle dispatch center of the existence, location, and type of each AED.
 05.4